Joint Venture: Weighing the Advantages and Disadvantages for Strategic Growth

 5. Dependence on Partner Performance:

 The success of a joint venture heavily relies on the performance and commitment of each partner.
 Underperformance or lack of cooperation from one party can negatively impact the entire venture, potentially jeopardizing the investment and the objectives.
-Due diligence and a thorough evaluation of potential partners are paramount.
+Due diligence and a thorough evaluation of potential partners are key.

 6. Difficulty in Exit Strategy: